 Key Website Analytics Tools to Enhance Your Business

-Analytics are extremely insightful tools that are available for you to use to improve your business by attracting new customers, improving your website experience, learning more about your customers, and so much more.
-At Bookmark, all of your analytics can be available for you to study in order to bring your website and business to the next level.
+Analytics are incredibly insightful tools available for you to improve your business by attracting new customers, improving your website experience, learning more about your customers, and so much more.
+At Bookmark, all of your analytics can be available for you to study and bring your website and business to the next level.

 Website analytics, simply put, is a way of collecting the data coming from your website.
-Everything from how many visitors you have, where they come from, what type of content they react well to and so on and so forth.
+Everything from how many visitors you have, where they come from, what type of content they react well to and so on.

 Now below, we’ve put together the 5 most common analytic tools that’ll help take your business to the next level:

 This is how many customers you have coming in and out of your website.
-It’s important to know, especially when you’re looking at how long you’ve had your website up for.
-This can be seen from the visitor’s country, language, and so much more!
+It’s important to know, especially when looking at how long you’ve had your website up for.
+This can be seen from the visitor’s country, language, and more!

-Say it’s been a year and you’re only getting 75 people coming and going from your website?
-Well, that’s quite low but say you’ve been up only for 3 weeks and getting 75 people?
+Say it’s been a year, and you’re only getting 75 people coming and going from your website?
+Well, that’s relatively low but say you’ve been up only for 3 weeks and get 75 people?

 That’s a decent amount.
-Website traffic is in regards to the amount of people due to the length of time or age of the website.
-Ideally, you’d want your number of visits to grow as your website age gets higher.
+Website traffic is in regards to the number of people due to the website’s length of time or age.
+Ideally, you’d want your number of visits to grow as your website age increases.

-Now don’t get confused here, we’re still talking on the movement, but not what you think.
+Don’t get confused here; we’re still talking about the movement, but not what you think.
 Usually, first-time visitors find your website from any links you have, rather than typing in your full URL.
-Your traffic sources, are those links and we have broken them down into four categories:
+Your traffic sources are those links, and we have broken them down into four categories: